 Apart from the three main type of cerebral palsy, there are other forms of the disease which include:

-Dystonic Cerebral Palsy: This is a name given to describe a form of cerebral palsy that is mostly related to muscular movements that are abnormal.
+Dystonic Cerebral Palsy: This is a name given to describe a form of cerebral palsy that is mostly related to abnormal muscular movements.
 Dystonia is when the muscles are spastic or move involuntarily in slow, writhing movements.
 A form of athetoid cerebral palsy, dystonic cerebral palsy could also be used to describe muscle tone variation, such as a child with some extremely tight muscles and some floppy ones.

 Epidural Hematoma Cerebral Palsy: While several forms of cerebral palsy define the disease based on the symptoms experienced, epidural hematoma cerebral palsy is one of the types that describes how a child got cerebral palsy.
 In the case of this particular type of the disease, the cerebral palsy is caused by a stroke that most likely occurred at birth.

 Hemiphlegic or Hemiparetic Cerebral Palsy: Often caused by a stroke, this type of cerebral palsy comes with stiffness of the muscles or spasticity on only one side of the body.
-Children with hemiparetic cerebral palsy may have issues with an arm and a hand or one leg, and may also have speech problems.
+Children with hemiparetic cerebral palsy may have issues with an arm and a hand, or one leg.
+They may also have speech problems.
 They are also more prone to seizures than those with other forms of cerebral palsy.

 Extrapyramidial (Non-Spastic) Cerebral Palsy: This is another form of axatic cerebral palsy and involves speech problems, difficulties with motor skills, and respiratory problems.
 Although a child with non-spastic cerebral palsy has trouble with muscle groups and these functions, the muscles do not involuntarily writhe or contract.